Dear St Helen Catholic School Parents, Guardians, and Students,

 The school hours are: 7:55 AM-2:50 PM

 Students may not arrive earlier than 7:35 AM unless the bus schedule dictates otherwise.
-Students arriving between 7:35 and 7:55 AM will be supervised in the gym.
+Students arriving between 7:35 and 7:55 AM will go to their classrooms.
 Students go to their classrooms at 7:55 AM.
 Classes begin at 8:00 AM.
 Students not present in their room by 8:00 AM are tardy.

-Bus transportation is provided for those eligible by the Mad River, Fairborn, Dayton and Beavercreek School Districts.
+Bus transportation is provided for those eligible by the Fairborn, Dayton and Beavercreek School Districts.
 All bus schedules, regulations, and routes are determined by these school districts.

 Withdrawals, new enrollments, or change of address, should be given to the school office.
 Questions regarding bus schedules should be directed to transportation supervisors at the district level.